• Home

 For one, Alaska is a huge state with incredible, diverse landscape throughout.
 (It’s 580,000 square miles and one-fifth of the total land mass of the entire country!)
 Plus, Alaska’s out-of-the-way location makes it a costly destination.
 This means many people are preparing for a once in a lifetime trip, so careful planning is crucial.

 My sister used to live in Alaska and I’ve traveled there many times.
 In this article, I detail and compare two of my firsthand Alaska road trip itineraries – one trip included just adults and one trip was with our kids.
-I describe the pros and cons of each – giving you intimate insight so you can come up with the best plan to meet your travel needs.
+I describe the pros and cons of each – giving you important insight so you can come up with the best plan to meet your travel needs.

 FREQUENTLY ASKED QUESTIONS